jacinator/second-darkness/README.md

 quite weak (Beornings or the Ents).

-I have no rights to any of this nor am I trying to recreate this for general distribution, I am merely using this as a combination of two of my passions, namely <em>The Lord of the Rigns</em>
+I have no rights to any of this nor am I trying to recreate this for general distribution, I am merely using this as an opportunity for me to learn through a combination of two of my passions, namely <em>The Lord of the Rigns</em> and Python.
-and Python.

 Have fun with this, and leave a comment or an issue or something.